how-to-become-a-data-scientist-from-scratch

 Focus: Storytelling with dashboards and executive summaries.

-Quick links: Excel & Data Cleaning
+Quick link: Excel & Data Cleaning

 4️⃣ Machine Learning β€” Regression, Classification, Clustering